 Clinical Lectureships represent the second substantive phase of integrated clinical and academic training, which is intended to follow on from the Academic Clinical Fellowship phase.
 Clinical Lectureships are intended for those who can demonstrate outstanding potential through success at doctoral research and who show further potential for development as a clinical academic in research and/or education.

-Clinical Lecturers are expected to undertake a PGCert in Medical Education.
+Clinical Lecturers are expected to undertake a PGCert in Medical EducationLink opens in a new window.

 Clinical Lectureships are available to trainees that have made satisfactory progress in both academic and clinical training and have completed a higher research degree.
 Trainees will have completed their Foundation Training and in most cases made substantial progress in their specialist training.
 GPs will have completed their vocational training.
 Exceptional candidates who are nearing the end of their vocational training may be considered.